 Here is what will happen if your child does not demonstrate acceptable progress:

-If assessment under one of the options above does not show acceptable progress, the county is required to notify you in writing of available services to assess your child’s special education eligibility.
+If assessment under one of the options above does not show acceptable progress, you may request the county to notify you in writing of available services to assess your child’s special education eligibility.
 You are required to initiate a remedial program.
 The remedial program does not need to be submitted to or approved by the school district, but it must foster acceptable progress.
 Members of HSLDA may contact us for further advice if they have any concerns about their child meeting acceptable progress standards.

 If your state has any specific recordkeeping requirements, they are listed above.
 Regardless of your state’s recordkeeping requirements, HSLDA recommends that you keep detailed records of your homeschool program.
 These records may be helpful if you face an investigation regarding your homeschooling or your student needs to furnish proof of education.